SUMMARY: you MUST ALWAYS end a CQ with a K

 But why do some people send <AR> K or PSE K or <AR> PSE K and do these additional prefixes to the simple and COMPULSORY ENDING OF “K” serve any additional practical purposes, or is it just for fun, or politeness?

-The practical advantage of ending a CQ with PSE K, is because if someone tunes in to your CQ at the end of your calling and only catches your callsign, but was not yet on frequency to hear your CQ, they will not know if you are already in a QSO or were calling CQ.
-Ending PSE K makes that very clear.
+The practical advantage of ending a CQ with PSE K, is because if someone tunes in to your CQ at the end of your calling and only catches your callsign, but was not yet on frequency to hear your CQ, they will know that you were actually calling CQ and not in a QSO.
+Ending PSE K makes that very clear, although a K is generally enough for anyone to reply.

-Therefore, logically, those who call CQ with at least a 3X3 format if not an even longer 3x3x3 format, and end with PSE K and not only K, will result in more replies to their CQs because of less losses from uncertainty, as at some stage you give up calling CQ, and this might have been your final CQ.
+Therefore, logically, those who call CQ with at least a 3X3 format if not an even longer 3x3x3 format, and end with PSE K and not only K, will result in more replies to their CQs because of less losses from uncertainty, as at some stage you give up calling CQ, and this might have been your final CQ and the one who just tuned in, unsure, was waiting to see if you call CQ again.

 What about <AR> before the K or before the PSE K?
 This is up to you, again, it can serve the purpose of dragging out the end of your CQ a little longer, but all it means is “end of transmission” in this case, and so serves little practical purpose.
 But there is no harm in using it provided you do not end with the <AR> Prosign only but also follow it with K or PSE K.